govuk-one-login/data-analytics-platform/README.md

 They behave like the `staging` environment in the sense that they cannot be deployed to but instead poll for promoted artifacts from a lower environment.
 The difference between them and `staging` is that the promotion bucket `integration` and `production` poll is the one in `staging`.

-#### Other Environments
+#### Production Preview

-The following accounts are not in secure pipelines.

-###### Feature

-The _feature_ environment is a standalone environment for the purpose of testing GitHub pull requests.
+The _production preview_ environment is a standalone environment that exists outside of Secure Pipelines (it is deployed with a manual `sam deploy`).
-It has a GitHub Action [Pull request deploy and test](.github/workflows/pull-request-deploy-and-test.yml) which deploys there and then runs integration tests.
-This deployment is _not_ done via Secure Pipelines, but just manual `sam deploy` commands.
-Likewise, the tests are _not_ run with the Secure Pipelines testing container approach, but instead manually invoked with `npm run`.
-This action can be manually invoked, but will also automatically run when a pull request is opened, reopened or updated.
-Unlike other environments, _feature_ has a second GitHub Action [Pull request tear down](.github/workflows/pull-request-tear-down.yml) which completely deletes the stacks.
-Like the first action it can be manually invoked, ~~but will also automatically run when a pull request is merged or otherwise closed~~.
-_Automatic running has been disabled until [DAC-1862](https://govukverify.atlassian.net/browse/DAC-1862) is done._
+It has a GitHub Action [Deploy to the production preview environment](.github/workflows/deploy-to-production-preview.yml) but no corresponding tear down one.

-To perform the deployments and tear downs we use a special role in the _feature_ environment called `dap-feature-tear-down-role`.
+To perform the deployments we use a special role in the _production preview_ environment called `dap-production-preview-deploy-role`.
 It is not in the IaC because it causes one of the following issues:
 * Without a `DeletionPolicy`, it gets deleted while the stack is being deleted and so the deletion fails part way through as there are then no longer the permissions to do the deletion
 * With an appropriate `DeletionPolicy` this doesn't happen, but instead the next stack creation fails because the resource already exists

-###### Production Preview

-The _production preview_ environment is another standalone environment that exists outside of Secure Pipelines (like the _feature_ environment it is deployed with a manual `sam deploy`).
-It has a GitHub Action [Deploy to the production preview environment](.github/workflows/deploy-to-production-preview.yml) but no corresponding tear down one.

-The deployments use a special role in the _production preview_ environment, `dap-production-preview-deploy-role`, much like the role in _feature_.

 _Production preview_ has a real TxMA queue in addition to its placeholder queue and so requires the SSM parameters mentioned above in the _Higher environment config_ section.